Physio Edge podcast

 Category:general -- posted at: 4:23pm AEDT

-In one of the most controversial Physio Edge podcasts to date, Dr Nathan Gibbs and I discuss managing sports injuries in a team setting.
+In this week's podcast, Dr Nathan Gibbs and I discuss managing sports injuries in a team setting.
 Dr Nathan Gibbs has worked with many professional sports teams, including the Sydney Swans for 15 years, 10 years with South Sydney Rugby League Football club and is one of the owners of South Sydney Sports Medicine, and in episode 27 of the Physio Edge podcast, we discuss:

 • Ideal working relationships between Physiotherapists and Sports Physicians